alpinejs/alpine/packages/docs/src/en/directives/teleport.md

 This is useful for things like modals (especially nesting them), where it's helpful to break out of the z-index of the current Alpine component.

-> Warning: if you are a [Livewire](https://livewire.laravel.com) user, this functionality does not currently work inside Livewire components.
-Support for this is on the roadmap.

 <a name="x-teleport"></a>
 ## x-teleport